Dentistry

 c.

-the claims that each one makes.
-Tell about the accuracy of the
+List the claims that each one makes.
+Tell about the accuracy of

 d.

-teeth and gums.
-Include in your story how the use of tobacco products
+care of teeth and gums.
+Include in your story how the use of

 e.